Chapter 5. Your Responsibilities

 Know the Laws for Information Collection

 Agencies must, when practicable, use electronic forms and filing to conduct official business with the public, and social media technologies can be used in many cases to meet this need.
 Federal public websites must ensure information collected from the public minimizes burden and maximizes public utility.
 The Paperwork Reduction Act covers the collection of data from the public; it requires OMB approval of all surveys given to 10 or more participants.
-This includes any sort of survey where identical questions are given to ten or more participants, regardless of the format.
+This includes any sort of survey where identical questions are given to ten or more participants.
 The exception to the survey rule is an anonymous submission form where users can provide open-ended comments or suggestions without any sort of government guidance on the content.
 The Children's Online Privacy Protection Act also has rules about communication and collection of data from people younger than 13.
 If you have questions about these acts, contact GSA’s Office of General Counsel.
 OMB has approved the use of a fast-track process by agencies for some information collection which can be useful for social media related surveys and questionnaires.
 Contact GSA’s Privacy Act Officer to learn more.

 - Federal Information Collection (OMB)